Everest Three Passes Trek

 • Yes, visitors to enter Nepal must have a visa, which they can apply for online or when they arrive at the Kathmandu Airport (On-arrival Visa).

-• With many stone steps and slow climbs, you will walk for five to seven hours every day on average.
+• With many stone steps and slow climbs, you will walk for five to seven hours every day on average during the trekking days.

 • The Everest region is home to rhododendron forests, Himalayan junipers and tahr, musk deer, yaks, snow leopards (rare), and a wide range of birds.